The importance of ASHRAE TC 9.9

 Energy recovery and water-side economization

-It recognizes that air cooling alone is no longer viable beyond ~20–25 kW/rack in modern compute environments.
+It acknowledges that air cooling alone is no longer sufficient beyond approximately 20–25 kW/rack in modern compute environments.

 Standard | Connection |